zulip/zulip/api_docs/deploying-bots.md

     This URL is configured in the Zulip web-app in your Bot User's settings.

-1. The Botserver searches for a bot to handle the message.

-1. The Botserver executes your bot's `handle_message` code.
+1. The Botserver searches for a bot to handle the message, and executes your bot's `handle_message` code.

 Your bot's code should work just like it does with `zulip-run-bot`;
 for example, you reply using